-Join David Gassner for an in-depth discussion in this video Adding drag and drop, part of Flash Professional CS5: Code Snippets and Templates in Depth.
+Join David Gassner for an in-depth discussion in this video Adding drag and drop, part of Flash Professional CS5: Code Snippets and Templates.

 One of the most common approaches to creating interactivity in a Flash presentation is to implement drag-and- drop, that is, give the user the ability to click on an object and drag it around the screen.
 Flash Professional CS5 includes a code snippet to implement a very simple version of this feature.
 I'll show you how to use that code snippet, and then give you some ideas about how to modify it to make it a little bit more efficient.
 I'll work in a file from the exercise files area in the chapter two folder.
 The name of the file is MapWithDragAndDrop.fla.
 I'll open the file with and then set it to fit in the window and then expand the stage to full screen.